pgriffel/pacioli/manual/definitions/declare.markdown

 ---
-title: Declaration
+title: Type Declaration
-layout: default
 ---

-# Declaration
+# Type Declaration

 A definition can be accompanied by a type declaration.
 A declaration starts with keyword `declare` followed by a comma-separated list of